fariziadam11/farizi.dev/pages/giving-talks.md

 - I am currently only doing **in-person** talks.
 - I would expect my travel and accommodation to be covered.
-- For conferences outside of Schengen area, China, Singapore and Japan, I would need some assistance on the business visa application.
+- For conferences outside of Indonesia, I would need some assistance on the business visa application.

-You can reach me out at [talks@antfu.me](mailto:talks@antfu.me).
+You can reach me out at [mail@syofyanzuhad.dev](mailto:talks@syofyanzuhad.dev).
 Looking forward to it!

 ## Information